Flag Log's World Flag Chart 1979

 August 21: Equatorial Guinea readopted its original flag following the ousting of Francisco Macías Nguema.

 September 2: The unrecognized Rhodesian government (now calling itself "Zimbabwe Rhodesia") adopted a new flag to symbolize its transition to a multi-racial democracy.
+(Not pictured above.)
 The new government was unable to gather any international support and later that year the country officially reverted to British rule.

 September 21: Bokassa I of the Central African Empire was overthrown and the Central African Republic was restored.

 October 27: The British associated state of Saint Vincent became independent as Saint Vincent and the Grenadines and adopted a new flag with a large breadfruit leaf on it.

 The World Flag Chart is a public domain educational website showcasing the history of the world's flags and proudly celebrating the diversity of humankind.
 Email firstname.lastname@example.org with questions or comments.